wvuweb/cleanslatecms-liquid-docs/35-blog-templates.md

 TODO:

   * Change CSTDTS YouTube video from the Radius version to Liquid (when it gets made).
-  * Fix "r:blog tag" to point to a Liquid gist.
-    * NOTE: As of 1/13/2021, a 1:1 conversion of this code is likely not possible in Liquid (due to the r:blog tag).
-  * Gists for featured blog post ("this code in your template")
-    * NOTE: As of 1/13/2021, a 1:1 conversion of this code is likely not possible in Liquid (due to the r:blog tag).
   * Convert "Can I exclude a certain label from a blog feed" to Liquid
-    * NOTE: As of 1/13/2021, a 1:1 conversion of this code is likely not possible in Liquid (due to the r:blog tag).
+    * NOTE: As of 1/13/2021, a 1:1 conversion of this code is likely not possible in Liquid (due to the `labels_op` attribute).
   * Check that `tags: "xyz"` et all is the correct syntax for filtering by specific tags.
     * NOTE: Related to "exclude" and "pull" questions below.
-  * Write/fix content for question about pulling blog posts with ALL included labels
+  * Write/fix content for question about pulling blog posts with ALL included labels (`labels_op`)
   * Wite/fix content for dynamic tags/labels via Custom Data
     * NOTE: Not sure if this is possible yet as it uses get_page + r:articles:each
-  * NOTE: Update 1/15/2021: We can pull blog articles from the same site's blog onto another page via [this code in Liquid](https://gist.github.com/wvuwebgist/d149c22aed588af4a05407832c9e2c5d).
-    * Nathan says there's probably a more efficient way to do this, but this should work as a stopgap.

 ## FAQ: